 - (a) Remote Appearance Procedure.
-An attorney or self-represented party may participate in a matter remotely in accordance with the "Remote Appearance Guide" located on the Court's website (www.pamb.uscourts.gov).
-The Remote Appearance Guide will advise whether the appearance must be made via video, telephone, or other system adopted by the Court. - (b) Request for Witness Testimony by Remote Appearance.
+An attorney or self-represented party may not participate in a matter remotely unless such appearance is allowed under the presiding Judge's practices and procedures.
+If remote participation is allowed, compliance with the "Remote Appearance Guide" located on the Court's website (www.pamb.uscourts.gov) is required. - (b) Request for Witness Testimony by Remote Appearance.
 A request to present testimony by remote appearance must allege cause and be filed with the Court at least seven (7) days before the scheduled hearing.
-Requests must include the Certificate of Concurrence/Nonconcurrence form (L.B.F.
+Requests must include a completed Certificate of Concurrence/Nonconcurrence form (L.B.F.
 9074-1).